-Mediation is a highly confidential, cost-effective and supportive way to settle disputes as an alternative to court.
+It is a highly confidential, cost-effective and supportive way to settle disputes as an alternative to court.

-Mediation is a structured process which includes the following stages:
+There is a structured process which includes the following stages:

 - Pre-mediation (individual sessions to determine if it is appropriate, the type of mediation and prepare you for mediation.

 - Introductions: to discuss the process and ground rules.